 - Are decisions made with a linear or lateral framework?

-- Is professionalism achieved in a casual manner or credible manner?
+- Is professionalism achieved in a casual or credible manner?

 - Culturally, is equality demonstrated through respectfulness or judgments?